padvincenzo/silence-speedup/README.md

 ```

 ### Requirements
-This program require [ffmpeg](https://ffmpeg.org/download.html) to process your videos.
-If you have it already installed, then open the program and just change the configuration by clicking on the configuration button.

 If you wish to run this program from the source files then you also need to install [NodeJS](https://nodejs.org/en/).

 ## How it works